Bracket racing: Reaction time

 When a car leaves the starting line, a timer is started for that car.
 The difference between when the green light comes on and when the car actually leaves the starting line is called the reaction time.
 If a driver leaves before the light turns green, he/she is automatically red-lighted and disqualified for that round unless the opponent commits a more serious violation (crossing a track boundary line, timing block, or touching the barrier).
-Depending on the Tree being used, either the first car to redlight, or as used in most national events with TruStart, the driver who has a worse red-light foul, is provisionally disqualified.
-The slower car, in the traditional system, which will be leaving the line first, has the disadvantage of being dead in the water if he red lights, even if his faster opponent redlights by a larger margin, which is why the TruStart system was developed to negate that problem.
+Depending on the Christmas Tree being used, either the first car to redlight, or more recently with many events (including NHRA national events) with TruStart, the driver who has a worse red-light foul, is provisionally disqualified.
+In a TruStart system, no red lights are shown until both cars have left the start line.
+If one or both cars commit a red light foul, the computer determines which car left earlier in relation to the green light, and only that lane is shown a red light.

 Sometimes, people incorrectly refer "reaction time" to the unrelated 60 foot takeoff time.
 The reaction time is merely an indication of how fast a driver reacted compared to when the green light came on.
 The 60 foot takeoff time is an indicator of how fast the vehicle started moving at the beginning of the race, regardless of the driver’s reaction time.
 If the driver launched the car with too much power for the available traction, he will have wheelspin and correspondingly will have a longer time to cross the 60 foot barrier if he were to drive with more finesse.